tarunpurswani/practice-code-review/.github/pull_request_template.md

   - [ ] There is no logic (loops, conditionals, ...) in the test cases
   - [ ] Side-effects are tested, if necessary
   - [ ] All tests pass in the CI check
+  - [ ] The tests have 100% coverage of the solution
   - [ ] Tricky edge cases are tested (extra credit)

 ## Strategy